Ready to find stocks with high relative volume?

 Exiting a buy trade without sellers forces a trader to take the lowest price, which is bad for the overall performance.

-It is usually bad because selling a losing position usually happens at a lower price because there is no liquidity in the market.
+It is usually bad because selling a losing position happens at a lower price because there is no liquidity in the market.

 When there is no liquidity, it is often difficult to close trades at a higher price.

 To get higher prices, always trade stocks with enough liquidity.

 What is relative volume in stocks?